 - Press the Start button to format the storage drive.

-If you can’t copy files less than four GB to the external drive, your storage device might have a corrupted file system.
-You can fix storage drives with the Check Disk, or Chkdsk, tool in Windows.
-That’s a tool which scans file systems on drives, and Check Disk provides repairs for anything that needs fixing.
+That’s a tool that scans file systems on drives, and Check Disk provides repairs for anything that needs fixing.
 This is how you can scan storage drives with Check Disk.

 - Insert the USB stick or external hard drive into a suitable slot on PC.